dnshkmr7/deep-learning-photonics/README.md

 ## main.py

 This script runs the supercontinuum prediction pipeline, loading hyperparameters, creating the model, training it on the specified dataset, evaluating its performance and visualising on a held-out test set.
+Test loss is ```0.0250```.

 # References